Setup

 Changing Configuration

 To change any settings set in the initial setup (e.g. your password or storage location), run Gokapi with the parameter --reconfigure and follow the instructions.
-A random username and password will be generated and displayed in the programm output to access the configuration webpage, as all entered information can be read in plain text (except the user password).
+A random username and password will be generated and displayed in the program output to access the configuration webpage, as all entered information can be read in plain text (except the user password).

-docker run --rm -p 127.0.0.1:53842:53842 -v gokapi-data:/app/data -v gokapi-config:/app/config f0rc3/gokapi:latest /app/gokapi --reconfigure
+docker run --rm -p 127.0.0.1:53842:53842 -v gokapi-data:/app/data -v gokapi-config:/app/config f0rc3/gokapi:latest /app/run.sh --reconfigure

 Note